DSegebarth/BSc_MS/README.md

 # BSc_MS

-## Code repository of a B.Sc. project & an interactive widget to get the pixel coordinates of a maze
+## Repo of a B.Sc. project & an interactive widget to get the pixel coordinates of a maze

 ---
 This repository is part of the **DCLwidgets** series.